 - You can enjoy the comfort of your own bed and the use of your own bathroom afterwards.

 Do I need any special equipment?

-No. We will ask you to provide some towels and plastic sheeting or old sheets to protect your furniture but all clinical equipment is provided by your midwife.
+No, however we will ask you to provide some towels, plastic sheeting or old sheets to protect your furniture but all clinical equipment is provided by your midwife.

 If you want to have a waterbirth at home, you will need to provide your own pool.
-These can be bought, borrowed or hired easily.
-Please see the local Facebook group for ideas on how to source a pool or speak to your midwife.
+You can buy, borrow or hire one easily.
+Please see the local Facebook group for ideas on how to source a pool or ask a Rainbow Team midwife.

 Is my home suitable?

 It doesn’t matter if you live in a flat or a house, birth doesn’t require a huge amount of space.
-You must have access to hot water and heating, but other than that there are no restrictions.
+The only requirement is that you must have access to hot water and heating.

 What if I have other children?